TerjeLonoy/Android-Certificate-Preparation/Readme.md

 Read more about Loaders on [Androids Loaders Documentation][1cf]

+### 1d.
+Propagate data changes through a Loader to the UI
+Propagating data with a Loader is explained and illustrated under [section 1c.][1c]

+### 1e.
+Schedule a time-sensitive task using alarms
+Alarms are used to send a Broadcast at a certain point in time.
+The Broadcast is picked up by a Receiver, that will perform a given task, such as sending a Notification to the device.

+This project contains an implementation of an Alarm that sends a Notification at a point in time.
+[AlarmScheduleManager.java][1ea] starts an Alarm that triggers a Broadcast after 15 seconds.
+[AlarmReceiver.java][1eb] receives this Broadcast and sends a Notification to the user.
+When the Notification is tapped, [AlarmWakeActivity.java][1ec] is started.

 ## 2. Application User Interface (UI) and User Experience (UX)

 ## 3. Persistent Data Storage